Alleviant632/Lostlore-Lands-Worldbuilding/The Spiritual Plane.md

 ## Death

 The act of dying feels painless—in fact, peaceful and numb.
 More transference than anything.
 The soft transformation from a physical being to a spirit.
 When someone is actually actively dying, it is clear this is their end because they lose physical sensations and begin to see the spiritual plane.
-See the [Gods and Planes](<Gods and Planes.md>) file for basic description.
+See the [Entities and Planes](<Entities and Planes.md>) file for basic description.
 The eyes of the dying become pale blue and some claim they can see things that are not there during this time.
 The things are there, just in the spiritual plane.

 ## Shepherds of Souls